 Happy Pride Month!

-This month, we celebrate the diverse Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer or Questioning (2SLGBTQ+) people and communities
+This month, we celebrate the diverse Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer or Questioning, Intersex, and Asexual and additional identities (2SLGBTQIA+) people and communities[1] in Chatham-Kent!

 The History of Pride

-While celebrating 2SLGBTQ+ people and communities is important, we recognize that these communities continue to face barriers and inequities.
+While celebrating 2SLGBTQIA+ people and communities is important, we also recognize that these communities continue to face barriers and inequities.

-How Can We Create An Inclusive Community for 2SLGBTQ+ people?
+How Can We Create An Inclusive Community for 2SLGBTQIA+ people?

-We can work together to create a safe and inclusive Chatham-Kent for 2SLGBTQ+ people and communities.
+We can work together to create a safe and inclusive Chatham-Kent for 2SLGBTQIA+ people and communities.
 We've listed some ways below.

 1. Participate in training and learning opportunities.

 To understand and use inclusive language and your own biases (we all have them!).
-Options are offered through Rainbow Health Ontario and by contacting CK Pride.
+CK Pride has many resources available on their website.

 2. Don’t make assumptions about sexual orientation (who someone is attracted to).